Interactive prompts (recommended for first-time users)

 8. View and manage build logs

-Each build creates a detailed Quarto log file organized by date:
+Build history is logged to cache/projr/log/{dev,output}/history/builds.md.
+Each build also creates a detailed Quarto log file organised by date.

 list.files("cache/projr/log/dev/output",